NFT: Bridging Supervised Learning and Reinforcement Learning in Math Reasoning: Understanding the Gap between NFT and GRPO

 \begin{proposition}[\textbf{On-policy Gradient Equivalence}] Following the set up of Proposition \ref{thrm:gradient} and let $\epsilon \leq 1$, GRPO and NFT loss gradient are equivalent in on-policy training:

 \end{proposition} \textbf{Implicit group normalization.} Proposition \ref{thrm:gradient} shows the ``normalized advantage'' term is implicitly present within NFT's loss function.
 This partially justifies the Group Normalization design choice for GRPO, which was initially introduced only as an empirical technique \citep{grpo}.
 In Appendix \ref{sec:proofs}, we further demonstrate that by adjusting $\omega(\vq)=1-\hat{r}_\vq$, NFT also aligns with Dr. GRPO \citep{drgrpo}.
-Our findings suggest a strong connection between RL and SL frameworks in binary reward settings.
+Our findings suggest a strong connection between RL and SL frameworks.